awsdocs/aws-cdk-guide/v2/featureflags.md

 `@aws-cdk/aws-ecs:arnFormatIncludesClusterName`
 Use the new ARN format when importing an Amazon EC2 or Fargate cluster\.

-## Disabling features with flags<a name="featureflags_disabling"></a>
+## Reverting to v1 behavior<a name="featureflags_disabling"></a>

-In CDK v2, a few feature flags are supported to revert certain behaviors to their v1 defaults\.
-The following flags, set to `false`, revert to specific AWS CDK v1 behaviors\.
+In CDK v2, the defaults for a set of feature flags have been changed with respect to v1\.
+You can set these back to `false` to revert to specific AWS CDK v1 behavior\.
 Use the `cdk diff` command to inspect the changes to your synthesized template to see if any of these flags are needed\.

+`@aws-cdk/core:newStyleStackSynthesis`
+Use the new stack synthesis method, which assumes bootstrap resources with well\-known names\.
+Requires [modern bootstrapping](bootstrapping.md), but in turn allows CI/CD via [CDK Pipelines](cdk_pipeline.md) and cross\-account deployments out of the box\.

 `@aws-cdk/aws-apigateway:usagePlanKeyOrderInsensitiveId`
 If your application uses multiple Amazon API Gateway API keys and associates them to usage plans\.